 ENGLISH LANGUAGE ARTS Our goal in Rush-Henrietta is to expose students at all grade levels to regular and varied opportunities to read, write, listen, and speak across all content areas.
-An English course is required each year in grades 7-12.
-Coursework will ensure all students achieve literacy levels sufficient to ensure college and career success.
-Students that are interested in pursuing rigorous college level coursework in English will be encouraged to take advantage of the AP Language and AP Literature courses in grades 11 and 12.
+An English course is required each year in grades 7-12, and school year course work will be augmented with summer reading assignments to help all students achieve literacy levels sufficient to ensure college and career success.
 A variety of electives are offered to students in grades 10-12 who wish to further explore English Language Arts.